AseptSoft Core Documentation

 Configuration Template

-Defines the structure — what item slots exist
+Defines the structure — which item slots exist (valves and instruments)

 Configuration